Murgeye/teamspeak3-python-bot/README.md

 All of the text commands are added via plugins (see the next section).

-Following an overview of the available commands for each plugin.

 ## Utils

+This plugin extends your bot with administrative features via your TeamSpeak server client.

+The following table shows all available commands for this plugin:

 | Command | Description |
 | ---:   | :--- |